tildeclub/site/wiki/source/quilt.md

 ## What's going on?

 We are building a patchwork quilt with the aid of POSIX named pipes.
-Any user able to execute a command on tilde.club can pipe their message to `/home/lab6/quilt`.
+Any user able to execute a command on Tilde.club can pipe their message to `/home/lab6/quilt`.
 Messages are anonymous - there is no way to detect which user sent data into the pipe.
-Users from outside the tilde.club server can [read the quilt](https://tilde.club/~lab6/quilt.html) but cannot add to it.
+Users from outside the Tilde.club server can [read the quilt](https://tilde.club/~lab6/quilt.html) but cannot add to it.

 Backups will be taken regularly and the quilt will never be reset.
 The quilt is strictly append-only.
 Old messages are never edited or overwritten (spam and nastiness may be spray-painted over but I trust you folk to be better than this).